- Health & Human Services

 - You will need to read and check the standard map "Understanding of Limitations" disclaimer to continue.

-- The Find Parcel, Address or Place search bar at the top left can be used to locate a septic system of interest.
-Incomplete address or parcel information will return a more general area result.
+- The Find Parcel, Address or Place search bar at the top right can be used to locate a septic system of interest.
+Incomplete address or parcel information will return more general area results to select from.

 - You may use the mouse to drag and drop pan as well as zoom the map in and out using the mouse scroll button.

-- Clickable Zoom in (+) and Zoom out (-) buttons are also available on the top left of the map.
+- Clickable Zoom in (+) and Zoom out (-) buttons are also available on the top left of the map or use use the mouse scroll button.

 - The Default extent (home icon) button sends the map back to the pre-set starting location and the My Location button below it will zoom to your physical location if you share that information.